-- Construction activities are restricted to the <1ha area of existing carriageway boundary. - There are no pedestrian facilities located within the scheme extents. - Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the A9 carriageway surface. - The works will be temporary, localised, transient and completed during night-time hours, when the traffic count is at its lowest levels. - A full road closure is not required.
+- The total working area does not exceed 1 ha. - There are no pedestrian facilities located within the scheme extents. - Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the A9 carriageway surface. - The works will be temporary, localised, transient and completed during nighttime hours, when the traffic count is at its lowest levels. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area.

-- Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide these parts of the A9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- No impacts on the environment are expected during the operational phase as a result of works.
+The works are expected to result in positive impacts on road users during the operational phase. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide these parts of the A9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.